-Cutting and removal of designated trees in two units as listed above.
-Timber shall be paid for by Contractor at contract bid rates.
+Mechanical thinning of designated trees 10" dbh to 30" dbh, inclusive in nine units as listed above and described in Exhibit C General Services Agreement, Timber Removal Specifications, is required.
+Timber shall be paid for by Contractor at contract bid rates plus required deposits for road surface replacement and slash disposal.

-Included Timber is defined as live and dead trees and portions thereof that meet utilization standards and are designated for cutting as specified below.
-To meet minimum tree specifications, trees must equal or exceed tree diameters listed in the Volume Estimate and Utilization Standards table and contain at least one minimum piece.
+Included Timber is defined as live and dead trees and portions thereof that meet utilization standards and are designated for cutting as specified in Timber Removal Specifications.
+To meet minimum tree specifications, trees must equal or exceed tree diameters listed in Timber Removal Specifications and contain at least one minimum piece.
 Contractor shall fell, yard to landings, and process such trees and shall remove merchantable logs from the Project area.